tseemann/sixess/README.md

 ## Algorithm

 1. Identify reads which look like 16S (`minimap2`)
-2. Count up how many reads hit each 16S sequence
+2. Count up how many reads hit each 16S sequence (possibly weighted)
 3. Choose the top hit and report it

 ## Feedback